British United Air Ferries: Accidents and incidents

 was hit on 11 January 1988 by a Fairflight Shorts 330 (registration: G-BHWT), which had suffered a nosegear brake and steering failure while preparing to take off from Southend Airport to Fairflight's Biggin Hill base.
 The collision destroyed the left-hand side of the Viscount's nose.
 Although the aircraft was deemed damaged beyond economical repair, it was subsequently restored and put on display at the Brooklands Museum.

-The final two recorded incidents occurred during the British World period.
+The final two recorded incidents occurred during the British World years.
 One of these involved fatalities.

 On 25 February 1994, a BWA Vickers Viscount 813 (registration: G-OHOT) operating an all-cargo flight from Edinburgh to Coventry encountered severe icing conditions en route.
 This caused the no. 2 engine to fail and its propeller to autofeather while the aircraft had begun its descent from flight level (FL) 150.
 During that time, the no. 3 engine started losing power as well.
 In response air traffic control immediately cleared the flightdeck crew to descend to FL070 and thereafter, FL050.
 The crew attempted to restart the no. 2 and 3 engines but when this proved futile, they elected to divert to Birmingham.
 The crew did manage to restart the no. 2 engine but this was followed by failure of no. 4.
 Five minutes short of Birmingham, the aircraft lost all electrical power and as a result radio navigation and intercom.
 The aircraft struck trees on 7.5 km southwest of Uttoxeter, causing it to break up and kill one of the two pilots.

 The official accident investigation report of the UK's Air Accidents Investigation Branch (AAIB) identified the several factors as the likely cause: